 - Surround your pools with a child-resistant safety barrier

 - Make sure that all doors and gates that provide access to the swimming pool should be closed

 - Display a CPR warning sign near the pool area

 - Ensure that the fences surrounding your pools are designed, constructed, installed and maintained well.

 Does the swimming pool regulations apply to all?

 This law applies to all homeowners with a swimming pool.
 This includes all owners of a private swimming pool or spa pool.

 In a community scheme, all the lot owners jointly own any swimming pool is on common property.
 The owners’ corporation is responsible for ensuring such pools follows the pool safety regulations.

 As a legal requirement, all pool owners should also register their pools.

-How do you register your swimming pool?
+How do you register your swimming pool In NSW?